W@ Privacy Notice

 WHAT RIGHTS DO YOU HAVE OVER YOUR PERSONAL DATA?

 Subject to applicable law, you may (1) request access to the personal data we maintain about you; (2) request that we update, correct, amend, or erase your information; or (3) request the restriction of our use of your personal data.
-In addition, you may receive, in a structured, commonly used and machine-readable format, the personal data that you have provided to us about you, with your consent.
+In addition, you may receive, in a structured, commonly used and machine-readable format, the personal data that you have provided to us about you, with your consent or based on a contract to which you are party.
 You have the right to have this information transmitted to another company, where it is technically feasible.

 You also may object at any time to the use of your personal data, on grounds relating to your particular situation, where we use that information based on our legitimate interests as described above.
 If we use your personal data to send you updates, you may object at any time and without providing any reasons to such a use (e.g., by clicking in the unsubscribe link in our emails), and we will apply your preferences going forward.
 You also may withdraw any consent you previously provided to us.
 If you do so, this will not affect the lawfulness of our use of your information based on your consent before its withdrawal.

 If you wish to exercise these rights, please contact us as specified in the “How to Contact Us?” section below.
-If you are not satisfied by our response or if you consider your privacy rights have been breached, you may lodge a complaint with a data protection authority, in particular in the EU country of your habitual residence, place of work or place of our alleged infringement of the European data protection rules.
+If you are not satisfied by our response or if you consider your privacy rights have been breached, you may lodge a complaint with a data protection authority.

-Our platform and Site are not directed to children under the age of thirteen eighteen (18) and we do not knowingly collect personal data from children under the age of thirteen eighteen (18) on the Site.
-If we become aware that we have inadvertently received personal data from a visitor under the age of thirteen eighteen (18) on this Site, we will delete the information from our records.
+Our platform and Site are not directed to children under the age of 18 and we do not knowingly collect personal data from children under the age of eighteen (18) on the Site.
+If we become aware that we have inadvertently received personal data from a visitor under the age of eighteen (18) on this Site, we will delete the information from our records.